puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_expressions.markdown

 ### `==` (equality)

 Resolves to `true` if the operands are equal.
-Accepts the following types of operands:
+Accepts the following data types as operands:

 * [Numbers][] --- Tests simple equality.
 * [Strings][] --- Tests whether two strings are identical, ignoring case (see above).